VoxaAI/voxa/docs/alexa-apis.rst

     :returns: undefined

-In the following example, you'll see a simple code of a lambda function which calls your database to fetch users to whom you'll send a message with the Messaging API:
+In the following example, you'll see a simple code of a lambda function which calls your database to fetch users to whom you'll send a reminder with the Reminder API, the message is sent via Messaging API:

 .. code-block:: javascript